starkandwayne-attic/cf-deployment/README.md

    explicit `system.` to all the system domains for clarity, and to help prevent unanticipated outages from apps or route creation that overlaps with things like `login`, or `api`.
 2. The database is provided from [postgres-boshrelease](https://github.com/cloudfoundry-community/postgres-boshrelease), rather than the one built into [cf-release](https://github.com/cloudfoundry/cf-release).
 This was done because that release is currently used in vSphere deployments, to provide a database with a hot-standby replica, as there is no RDS-like solution available for vSphere, and HA postgres solutions are still being evaluated.

 Once deployed, you can hit your bosh-lite Cloud Foundry at https://api.system.bosh-lite.com/

 Deploying on AWS
 ======================================

 Deploying CF on AWS from these templates should get you a production-worthy CF deployment.
 Credentials and certs will be unique and stored in Vault, all services will be HA.
-The CCDB/UAADB are expected to use RDS, and the CF blobstore is expected to use S3.
+The CCDB,UAADB,and DIEGODB are expected to use RDS, and the CF blobstore is expected to use S3.
 Amazon ELBs will be used in front of the gorouters for load balancing, and SSL termination.

 Things you will need to bring to the table: